 The cost of myofunctional therapy in Campbell can vary based on the specifics of your case or your child’s case.
 Typically, it will cost between $100 and $250 per session.
 However, if myofunctional therapy is necessary to correct an orofacial myofunctional disorder, it may be partly or fully covered by your insurance plan.

-Along with insurance, we offer financing options at Inspira Advanced Dentistry that allow you to split up the cost of your treatment or your child’s treatment.
+Along with insurance, we offer financing options at Inspira Advanced Dentistry that let you split the cost of your treatment or your child’s treatment.
 This makes it easier to get the care you need without going over budget.
 For more information and to see if you qualify, just ask one of our team members during your visit to our office.

 Get Help With OMDs – Contact Inspira Advanced Dentistry!